JakeQuilty/git-manager/README.md

 ## Action Directory

 The script requires an action directory to be specified on startup.
 An action directory consists of, at the very minimum, a `config.yml` and an `action` script.
 Any other files necessary to the specific action should be kept in this directory.

 The `action` script must be able to be executed with `./path/action`.

-The `action` script is passed the path to the current repo as a parameter.
+`git-manager` passes the path to the current repo to `action` by setting the `GIT_MANAGER_CURR_REPO` environment variable, before calling the action.

-- Ex `./actions/update-issue-template/action /tmp/path/to/tmpvgxmpptn/current-repo`